advance100/doc_webpack/internal-webpack-plugins.md

 ### `CompatibilityPlugin`

 Currently useless.
-Ensures compatiblitly with other module loaders.
+Ensures compatibility with other module loaders.

 ### `ConsolePlugin`

-Offers a pseudo `console` if it is not availible.
+Offers a pseudo `console` if it is not available.

 ### `ConstPlugin`